Heading to NYC? We share how to spend 2 days in New York City in this NYC itinerary, including the best sights and how to get around NYC.

 Alternatively, you could head to the museums on the East of Central Park:

 The Metropolitan Museum of Art – For all art lovers, it’s a paradise presenting a 5000-year-old history of art from all over the world.
 Visitors also get to experience the lush-green garden from the medieval era.
+We loved explore this museum during our 2 days in New York City.

-Guggenheim Museum– Exhibiting the work of one of the legendary artists, namely Picasso, Degas, Gaugin, and others, the museum in itself is an architectural masterpiece and is acknowledged under the Unesco World’s Heritage site.
+Guggenheim Museum – Exhibiting the work of one of the legendary artists, namely Picasso, Degas, Gaugin, and others, the museum in itself is an architectural masterpiece and is acknowledged under the Unesco World’s Heritage site.

 For lunch, head to the Hell’s Kitchen district; home to some of the best restaurants in New York City.
 Enjoy Cuban sandwiches at Guantanamera on 8th Ave, enjoy Japanese cuisine at Donburiya on W 55th St, or try some Colombian delights at an affordable price at Empanada Mama on 9th Ave.
 New York has so many great food options so take a NYC food tour to try some of the best the city has to offer.

-The museums continue with the Intrepid Sea, Air, and space museum.
-If aircraft, concords, submarines, and space shuttle also intrigue and excites you, this museum should be on your bucket list.
 Next to the museum is the Circle Line Sightseeing Cruise company, offering boat tours along the Hudson River.
 The Liberty Midtown Cruise is a 1-hour option that allows you to see the Statue of Liberty in a short period of time you could take the landmarks cruise to see many of the famous sights in NYC.
+This is ideal for those enjoying 2 days in New York City during the warmer months!

-If you would rather see the Statue of Liberty up close, skip the Intrepid museum and head down to Battery Park to catch the ferry to the Statue of liberty.
 This symbolic heritage 305-foot-long statue on liberty island in upper New York bay represents hope, freedom, and justice is a site to click amazing pics and a beautiful view.
 It is best to ride in a city cruise to get a first-hand ground view of once the busiest inspection point in New York.

 Spend the afternoon taking a stroll along the high line then exploring Greenwich.
 While strolling on the high line, you reach this quaint village and get to explore its aura while experiencing the buzzing art scene inviting artists from different walks of life to showcase their work.